Kruptein/planarally-docs/blog/2020-05-10-release-0.20.0/index.md

 It was a pain in the past to add users as owners of shapes because you had to manually type the names.
 Additionally there were instances where you would want someone to have vision access but not general edit access.

-Both those things are now a thing of the past!
+Both things are now a thing of the past!

 ![](./access.png)